abi90/CoquiGames/README.md

 #3.
 Server Side Description

-The store data will be obtained from a Java Play server using REST calls and encoding data with JSON.
+The store data will be obtained from a Flask (Python) server using REST calls and encoding data with JSON.
 The data will be stored in PostgreSQL (object-relational database system).
 The data objects are maintained and access in terms of four operations, often described with the acronym CRUD (Create, Read, Update, Delete).
 For the security and integrity of the store data the functionality will be limited to the user role.
 A regular user will be able to perform the following tasks in the server:
 Authenticate a customer account.
 Create\Read\Update a customer account.